 The LVRA is affiliated with the High Desert Repeater Network (HDRN) which is owned by Gill St.Onge K7GIL.
 The HDRN links to the LVRA at Low Potosi.
 The HDRN provides emergency communication for San Bernardino County, and includes coverage from Los Angeles to Las Vegas.

-Members of any of LVRA and HDRN may use all of the closed repeaters of both organizations.
+Members of any of these organizations may use all of the affiliated closed repeaters.

 The LVRA monthly newsletter archive is now available in the Members section of the website.
 If you're a current LVRA member but not receiving the newsletter, contact LVRA through the "Contact Us" tab at the top of this page.